The 6th of January is Shortbread Day!

 - Ask your friends what their favourite brand of shortbread is, and why;

-- If you think something called “shortbread” might have yeast in it, then you’re definitely a candidate to read CooksInfo.com’s write-up on shortbread (CooksInfo.com does not attempt to give out the “definitive” shortbread recipe.
+- If you think something called “shortbread” might have yeast in it, then you’re definitely a candidate to read CooksInfo’s write-up on shortbread (CooksInfo does not even attempt to give out the “definitive” shortbread recipe.
 We’re smarter than to embroil ourselves in a quagmire like that…)

-So treat yourself, or if your good Scots Calvinist ethics won’t let you do that, treat a friend…. and remember, there’s a lot more to Scotland than shortbread and tartan — they just happen to make the best shortbread in the world, effortlessly.
+So treat yourself, or if your good Scots Calvinist ethics won’t let you do that, treat a friend… and remember, though there’s a lot more to Scotland than shortbread and tartan, they just happen to make the best shortbread in the world, effortlessly.